semuconsulting/pyubx2/README.md

 The message payload can be defined via keyword parameters in one of three ways:
 1. A single keyword parameter of `payload` containing the full payload as a sequence of bytes.
 2. One or more attribute names corresponding to the message class/id in question.
-Any attributes not explicitly provided as keyword parameters will be defaulted to zeros.
+Any attributes not explicitly provided as keyword parameters will be set to a nominal value according to their type.
 3. If no keyword parameters are passed, the payload is assumed to be null.

-The 'ubxClass' and 'ubxID' parameters may be passed as lookup strings, integers or bytes.

 e.g. to generate a CFG-MSG which polls the 'VTG' NMEA message rate on the current port, any of the following constructor formats will work: